PG Era

-The PG Era is an era of professional wrestling within World Wrestling Entertainment, Inc. (WWE), which began on July 22, 2008 after its programming received a TV-PG rating from the TV Parental Guidelines.
-Doing business as World Wrestling Entertainment at the time, the company ceased using its full name in reference to the wrestling promotion in April 2011, and strictly started going by the "WWE" abbreviation, which became an orphaned initialism.
+The PG Era, also known as the Universe Era, is an era of professional wrestling within WWE, which began on July 22, 2008 after its programming was labeled as TV-PG rating under the TV Parental Guidelines.

 WWE instituted a number of changes as they began marketing to a younger audience, such as heavily scripting on-screen promos and toning down excessive violence, profanity and sexual content.
 The earlier parts of the era were defined by superhero-esque fan-favorites and one-dimensional villains.
+In many ways, the company returned to a familiar format it previously utilized in the pre-Attitude days of the mid-1990s and earlier.

-While WWE considers the era to have ended in either 2013 or 2014 in favor of a more reality-based era, some describe the PG Era as ongoing since the 2008 changes continue to remain in effect.
-The PG Era has received much criticism from fans due to its watered-down violence and family-friendly program and characters, but it has also been praised as a good business decision as it made the promotion more appealing to a wider audience and corporate sponsors.
+While WWE considers the era to have ended in either 2013 or 2014 in favor of a more reality-based era, some describe the PG Era as continuing longer since the 2008 changes remained in effect.
+The PG Era has received much criticism from the core American and Canadian fanbase due to its watered-down violence and family-friendly program and characters, but it has also been praised as a good business decision as it made the promotion more appealing to a wider audience and corporate sponsors.

 Background

-Prior to 1997, WWF (WWE was known as the World Wrestling Federation until 2002) programming was rated TV-PG.
-Raw shifted to a TV-14 rating in 1997 amidst direct competition with World Championship Wrestling's (WCW) flagship show Nitro during the Monday Night Wars.
-It remained with that rating until 2008.
+Upon the launch of the TV Parental Guidelines in 1997, WWF (WWE was known as the World Wrestling Federation until May 2002) programming was rated TV-PG.
+Beginning with the January 18, 1999 episode, Raw shifted to a TV-14 rating amidst direct competition with World Championship Wrestling's (WCW) flagship show Nitro during the Monday Night War.
+It remained with that rating until early-June 2008.
 SmackDown has been rated TV-PG since its inception in 1999.

 WWE promoter Vince McMahon states that the Attitude Era of the late 1990s and early 2000s was the result of competition from WCW and forced the company to "go for the jugular".
 Due to WCW's demise in 2001, McMahon says that they "don't have to" appeal to viewers in the same way and that during the "far more scripted" PG Era, WWE could "give the audience what they want in a far more sophisticated way".
 WWE says that the move to PG cut the "excess" of the Attitude Era and "ushered in a new era of refined and compelling storytelling".
 John Cena was face of the company during this time, despite receiving a mixed reception from the audience.

 While WWE had been slowly moving towards a more family-friendly format before it, Vice News writes that this was accelerated after the Chris Benoit double murder and suicide in 2007.
 Then-WWE CEO Linda McMahon described the transition away from TV-14 as a "cradle to the grave" approach to appeal to younger viewers and encourage brand loyalty.
 Bryan Alvarez and Lance Storm of Wrestling Observer Newsletter attribute the move to TV-PG as a result of WWE appealing to sponsors, which was confirmed by former WWE chief marketing officer Michelle Wilson.